 • Keep the workout as is.
 Remember, the first couple of workouts will allow you to get a feel for the weight.
 As you start getting used to the workout, you must always strive to improve so once you notice the last sets getting easier, add more weight to the bar.

-• You shouldn’t be going to failure on the sets.
-If you find your going to failure on the 10th repetition, you have to lighten the load.
+• You shouldn't be going to failure on the sets.
+If you find you're going to failure on the 10th repetition, you have to lighten the load.

 • You have to be mentally prepared for this workout.
 You must complete all repetitions as they are prescribed.
 Stay focussed and really concentrate on working the muscle.
 You may be tempted to start rushing the repetitions because of the burn but don't!
 Keep the movement slow and deliberate and work the muscle.

 • If you find you can't do all the exercises, cut an exercise out and workout your way up to it.